Tennis: Djokovic stunned by Kohlschreiber at Indian Wells

 The 2012 Indian Wells finalist will face one of two Russians, Andrey Rublev or Karen Khachanov, in the fourth round.

-Reporting by Rory Carroll; Editing by Ken Ferris
+Reporting by Rory Carroll; Editing by Ken Ferris/Nick Mulvenney